mantlenetworkio/mantle/packages/contracts/docs/OVM_DeployerWhitelist.md

 *The Deployer Whitelist is a temporary predeploy used to provide additional safety during the initial phases of our mainnet roll out.
-It is owned by the Optimism team, and defines accounts which are allowed to deploy contracts on Layer2.
+It is owned by the Bitnetwork team, and defines accounts which are allowed to deploy contracts on Layer2.
 The Execution Manager will only allow an bvmCREATE or bvmCREATE2 operation to proceed if the deployer&#39;s address whitelisted.*

 ## Methods